Skip to content

 Paul O’Connell

 Paul O’Connell is a former professional rugby union player from Limerick, County Limerick.
-During a playing career that spanned over 15 years, Paul O’Connell captained Munster, Ireland and the British and Irish Lions.
-His leadership qualities shone throughout his career and even into retirement when he was asked by Ryder Cup Captain Darren Clarke to give a speech to the European team.
+During a playing career of over 15 years, Paul O’Connell captained Munster, Ireland and the British and Irish Lions.
+His leadership qualities shone throughout his career and even into retirement when Ryder Cup Captain Darren Clarke asked him to give a speech to the European team.

-O’Connell released his autobiography in 2016 which was voted Irish Sports Book of the Year.
+O’Connell released his autobiography in 2016 and was voted Irish Sports Book of the Year.

 Honours and achievements include the European Rugby Champions Cup (x3), the Pro14 (x3), the Six Nations Championship (x3) and the British and Irish Lions series winner.